ICCPR Cardiovascular Rehabilitation Foundations Certification (ICCPR CRFC)

 How to Apply

 The application form can be found by clicking the corresponding rectangle at the top right of the page.
-Once your eligibility is confirmed, you will receive an email with instructions regarding how to enroll, pay and start the program.
+Once your eligibility is confirmed, you will see instructions regarding how to enroll, pay and start the program.

 Successful applicants will also be added to a Google Group so you may communicate with other CRFC learners at any time by emailing iccpr-crfc@googlegroups.com.
 You do not have to opt-in when you receive the invitation email.
 The Google Group is not actively monitored by ICCPR.

-The cost of the course, including the examination fee, is $100 USD (if this fee is prohibitive, please consult with your local ICCPR-member association – see http://globalcardiacrehab.com/sample-page/members/).
-No refunds will be issued.
+The cost of the course, including the examination fee, is $100 USD (If this fee is prohibitive, contact us)

-The fee is paid through Paypal (If you do not have a Paypal account, please email colinyeung@hotmail.com who is our Treasurer, who will generate an invoice for you to pay via credit card).
+The fee is paid through Paypal (If you do not have a Paypal account, please email iccprcrfc@gmail.com we can generate an invoice for you to pay via credit card).

 Reference List